sujaykummari/YT-Video-Downloader/README.md

 Once we run the code, we just have to copy the link and paste in given box and the video will be saved in the same file as the code.
-To check if its done the button colour changes back to red once its done.